ShadowNotDefined/learn-python/README.md

 **Contributing**

 We welcome contributions to this repository!
 If you have a useful Python example you'd like to share, please submit a pull request with your code and a brief description.

+### Contact

+If you need to speak with me, email me at shadownotdefined@gmail.com